Dependency and Span, Cross-Style Semantic Role Labeling on PropBank and NomBank: Experiments

 \section{Experiments}

-We experimented on the dataset converted from PropBank and NomBank on PTB, using the two common evaluation setups: \emph{end-to-end} and \emph{gold predicates}.
+We experimented on our converted dataset ConSD, which was derived from PTB, PropBank, and NomBank, and we use the two common evaluation setups: \emph{end-to-end} and \emph{gold predicates}.
 The model was evaluated on the micro-averaged $F_1$ for correctly predicting tuples (predicate, argument span, argument head, and label).
-For the predicate disambiguation task in dependency SRL, following \citeauthor{marcheggianiEMNLP2017}~(\citeyear{marcheggianiEMNLP2017}), we used the off-the-shelf disambiguator from \citeauthor{roth2016}~(\citeyear{roth2016}) and converted the $F_1$ score to CoNLL-2009 official $F_1$ score.
-Although we used our own converted dataset, the results of predicate we converted in PropBank and the span argument can be compared with CoNLL-2005.
-The whole converted predicate and dependency argument are comparable to the CoNLL-2009 results.
+For the predicate disambiguation task in dependency SRL, following \cite{marcheggianiEMNLP2017}, we used the off-the-shelf disambiguator from \cite{roth2016} and reported the Sem-$F_1$ score using CoNLL-09 official scorer.